Wondering how to promote on Instagram?

 - Trach and measure your efforts regularly

-On the surface, Instagram may seem like the go-to app for sharing perfectly lit selfies, envy-inducing lifestyle photos, and laugh-out-loud memes.
+On the surface, Instagram may seem like the go-to app for sharing perfectly lit selfies, lifestyle photos, and laugh-out-loud memes.

 However, since the photo and video-sharing platform launched in 2010, Instagram has become a goldmine for businesses of all shapes and sizes.